oasci/pitt-biosc1540-2024f/content/lectures/11/index.md

 What you should be able to do after today's lecture:

-1. Define computational structural biology and explain its importance in modern biological research.
+1. Communicate what structural biology is and why it is crucial in modern biological research.
-2. Describe the basic principles of key experimental methods in structural biology (X-ray crystallography, NMR spectroscopy, cryo-EM).
+2. Explain how computational methods enhance our understanding of biological structures alongside experimental approaches.
-3. Compare and contrast the strengths and limitations of different experimental structural biology techniques.
+3. Summarize how X-ray crystallography, NMR spectroscopy, and cryo-electron microscopy (cryo-EM) work.
-4. Explain how computational methods complement and enhance experimental structural biology approaches.
+4. Understand the challenges and limitations of experimental methods.
-5. Identify major areas of application for computational structural biology, such as protein structure prediction and molecular dynamics simulations.
+5. Discuss the implications and challenges of disordered regions.
-6. Discuss the future directions and challenges in integrating computational and experimental methods in structural biology.
+6. Describe how computational methods address these challenges.

 ## Readings